What is an Employer Identification Number (EIN)?

 You can as well call the IRS – (800) 829-4933, to help you find a Texas EIN number.

-How to apply for an EIN for your Texas LLC
+How to Apply for a free EIN Number in Texas

-Application for a state of Texas EIN is free and can take place via:
+Application for getting a free EIN Number Texas and can take place via:

 Visit the IRS website